topic-embedded-products/dyplo-example-app/README.md

 dyplo-example-app
 =================

-To build this project in OpenEmbedded, just use the dyplo-demo-app.bb recipe in meta-topic.
+To build this project in OpenEmbedded, just use the dyplo-example-app.bb recipe in meta-dyplo.

 To build and run the example application on a desktop machine: